sehrope/dokku-logging-supervisord/README.md

 __Note:__ All the processes will run in same Docker container.
 They do *not* run in separate containers.
 This means that if you have multiple "web" processes they will each try to listen on the same `PORT` environment variable.
 For this to work properly you should use the socket option [SO_REUSEPORT](https://lwn.net/Articles/542629/).
 If that is not available then you will need to stick with a single web process.

+Rather than editing the file manually you can use the command:

+    dokku scale myapp web=1 worker=6

+This will generate a new `SCALE` file, rebuild, and then deploy the app.
+Currently scaling is part of the app build itself so scaling will run an entire build again.

 ## TODO

 * Better handle log file rotation